kbelenky/open_sorts/README.md

 1. Things to look for: Do the correct motors run at the correct time?
 Is the motor turning in the right direction?
 1. Adjust the values in `config.json` as needed.
 The `motor` keys let you select the motor output on the motor shield (values can be 1-4).
 The `direction` keys select the direction for each motor (values 0-1).
 If a motor runs in the wrong direction, flip the value.

+## Loading the hopper

+1. Remove the Hopper Weight if it is in the hopper.
+1. Place a stack of cards face-up in the hopper, with the card backs facing down.
+The recognizer should work with the cards in either orientation so long as the face is up (for DFCs, the recognizer will recognize the back face, and sort the card according to the properties of the back face).
+1. Place the Hopper Weight on top of the stack of cards with the smooth side down.
+1. Lift the primary hopper arm, just for a moment, so that the cards can settle onto the drive wheel.
+(INSERT VIDEO LINK)

+When reloading the hopper from the sorting baskets, always put the contents of the left basket into the hopper first, followed by the right basket.
+This is a critical step in the sorting process.

 ## Test the card feeding operations.

 1. Load a stack of cards (ones you don't mind getting damaged if it comes to it) into the primary hopper.
 1. Place the hopper weight on top of the cards, smooth-side facing down.
-1. Lift the drag arm of the primary hopper briefly to allow the cards to settle into place (INSERT VIDEO LINK)
+1. Lift the drag arm of the primary hopper briefly to allow the cards to settle into place
 1. Run `command_test.py`
 1. One or more cards should automatically feed from the primary hopper into the secondary hopper.
 1. Use the controls to feed cards into the sorting tray and then send them right and left.